- Links Disclaimer

 None of the foregoing information is deemed to constitute personal information.

-The information that is collected automatically is used to improve this website's content and to help the Council on Children and Families understand how users are interacting with the website.
-This information is collected for statistical analysis, to determine what information is of most and least interest to our users, and to improve the utility of the material available on the website.
+The information that is collected automatically is used to improve this website's content and system performance.
 The information is not collected for commercial marketing purposes and the Council on Children and Families is not authorized to sell or otherwise disclose the information collected from the website for commercial marketing purposes.
 The information is retained in accordance with the public retention provisions of the New York State Arts and Cultural Affairs Law.

 During your visit to this website, you may complete a registration form in order to personalize your use of the website.
 In such an event, we may deliver a "persistent" cookie which would be stored on your computer's hard drive.
 This persistent cookie will allow the website to recognize you when you visit again and tailor the information presented to you based on your needs and interests.
 The Council on Children and Families uses persistent cookies only with your permission.